Hair transplants have been the most sought-after surgical hair restoration procedures for more than two decades.

 Follicular Unit Transplantation (FUT) known as Follicular Unit Strip Surgery (FUSS) is one of the widest known hair transplant techniques that has been performed since the 1980s.

 One of the key concerns with FUT is the linear scar left behind in the donor area.
-However, modern techniques such as the trichophytic closure method help minimize the visibility of the scar, allowing surrounding hair to grow over it naturally.
+Closure techniques such as trichophytic closure reduce the visibility of the scar by allowing surrounding hair to grow through it, but they do not eliminate it; the linear scar remains permanent.

 How Does FUT Hair Transplant Work?